-Failure to follow this warning could result in personal injury or death and property damage.

-Before making any wiring changes, make sure the gas supply is switch off first.
+Failure to follow this warning could result in personal injury or death.
+Before making any wiring changes, make sure the gas supply is switched off first.
 Then switch off the power supply to the unit and install lockout tag.

 Control Voltage Connections